feoh/dev-deep-dive-podcast/README.md

 # Introduction

 For years I've been told that doing technical deep dives in a podcast format just wouldn't work.
-Well, I'm a big fan of not accdpting "It just won't work" at face value - so let's try it, shall we? :)
+Well, I'm a big fan of not accepting "It just won't work" at face value - so let's try it, shall we? :)

 This repository will eventually likely hold show notes and the like, but for now it's just a place for people to submit episode ideas.
 My plan is to interview the key developers for a given open source project and really dig